JesseBuckley/BlackjackProject/README.md

 - You will go through prompts to try and best the dealer in a game of 21.

 # How To Run
-- Run BlackjackApplication, you will be prompted to enter Y(es) or N(o) (not case sensitive) to sit down and play a round of Blackjack against the dealer.
+- Run BlackjackApplication; you will be prompted to enter Y(es) or N(o) (not case sensitive) to sit down and play a round of Blackjack against the dealer.

-- If you select Y(es), the dealer will deal you, the player two cards as well as themselves.
+- If you select Y(es), the dealer will deal you, the player, two cards as well as themselves.

 - Depending on the way the cards end up dealt.
-You could find yourself seeing any sort of these outcomes, which correlate to Blackjack's rules:
+You could find yourself seeing any sort of these outcomes that correlate to Blackjack's rules:
 - Hit
 - Stand
 - Bust
 - Blackjack

-- The dealer also shares similar functions however, the logic is automated based on the rules of Blackjack.
+- The dealer shares similar functions however, the logic is automated based on the rules of Blackjack.

+- One you win, lose, or push.
+You will be given the option to play again.

 # Technologies Used